tzakrzwski/Makerspace-CardScanner/README.md

 ```bash
      pip install -r requirements.txt
 ```
-- **Chrome Web Driver**installed: should be installed by default if you have crome downloaded or are on windows generally.
+- **Chrome Web Driver** : should be installed already if you have chrome or a chromium based browser installed.

 ## Excel Setup
 1. **Excel Document**: